lohedges/slsm/README.md

 ## Using the Code

+LibSLSM is intended to be used on a [Unix-like](https://en.wikipedia.org/wiki/Unix-like) operating system and has been extensively tested on macOS (formerly OS X) and Linux.
+Windows users are advised to use [MinGW](http://www.mingw.org/) to build LibSLSM and its [dependencies](##External-Dependencies).
+The [MSYS](http://oldwiki.mingw.org/index.php/MsysShell) shell has been used to successfully build LibSLSM on Windows 7 and 10.

 Before Compiling:
 * If you do not already have it, download and install [`git`](http://git-scm.com).
 To check if `git` is installed, try: